gmspinheiro/SEBC/README_GitHub.md

 b) You **don't** duplicate the top-level directory, e.g., `./SEBC-master/SEBC`

-Getting the path right makes it much easier for us to work through all repositories at one time.
+Getting the path right makes it much easier for us to work through all repositories at one time

 Once this is done:
 * Create an empty repository called SEBC on your GitHub account.
 Do **not** create a `README.md` file with it.